FAQs: Erectile dysfunction

 In clinical trials Viagra was given to 3700 men, and over 550 were using it for over a year.
 The number of men stopping treatment due to side effects was 2.5%, which was not statistically different from placebo (2.3%).

 In the past 15 years since Viagra became available, worldwide there have been millions of prescriptions.
 Serious adverse events are rare.
-In the low risk man (Viagra will not prescribed if patient is taking nitrates, has cardiac failure, or within half a year of a stroke or heart attack, and several other medical conditions, or when taking other medications that effect Viagra levels) adverse effects were mostly mild: headaches, flushing, heartburn, and nasal congestion.
+In the low risk man (Viagra will not prescribed if patient is taking nitrates, has cardiac failure, within 3 months of a stroke, 6 months of a heart attack, and several other medical conditions, or when taking other medications that effect Viagra levels) adverse effects were mostly mild: headaches, flushing, heartburn, and nasal congestion.

 Is Viagra addictive?